 Tongue Tie Laser Surgery Process

 In newborn babies, you can often get away with not administering any painkillers because there are few nerve endings in the area that need to be cut.
-Our pediatric dentist also uses a laser, which delays any pain your child may feel.
+Our pediatric dentists also use a laser, which delays any pain your child may feel.
 However, each case is different.
 Your child may be put under general anesthesia if they are more than 6 months old.

 Laser Reduces Bleeding and Pain

-Our pediatric dentist uses a laser to cut through the connective tissue (also called the frenulum) between the tip of your child’s tongue and the bottom of their mouth.
+Our pediatric dentists use a laser to cut through the connective tissue (also called the frenulum) between the tip of your child’s tongue and the bottom of their mouth.
 This frees the tongue from being tethered to the bottom of your child’s mouth.

 The laser cauterizes as it cuts to reduce pain, bleeding, and recovery time.
 For your safety, you won’t be able to stay in the room during tongue tie surgery.
 (We have to follow laser safety guidelines.)
 However, you can feel peace of mind knowing that the tongue tie procedure typically only takes 1 to 2 minutes.